Pregnancy After 35: What’s Actually True About Advanced Maternal Age

 • The risk of miscarriage may rise due to age-related factors.

-Staying informed can help you make the best decisions for your reproductive health and future family planning.
+You may still conceive, but recognizing these realities helps you make the best decisions for your reproductive health and future family planning.

 Success Rates Explained

-Age impacts not only egg quality but also the overall success rates of conception and pregnancy.
+Age affects not only egg quality but also the overall success rates of conception and pregnancy.
 In your late thirties and forties, fertility declines due to both the quantity and quality of your eggs.

 Health Risks Associated With Advanced Maternal Age